hschneider/neutralino-build-scripts/README.md

 | appIdentifier | The macOS app-identifier.                                    |
 | appIcon       | Path to the app-icon in .icns-format.
 If only the filename is submitted, the file is expected in the project's root. |

+If you want to streamline your deployment process under macOS, you might also be interested in **[Signing and Notarizing](https://github.com/hschneider/macos-sign-notarize)** from commandline.

 ## Build for Windows

 ```bash